andrei-ng/docker-xenial-nvidia-opengl/README.md

   -v ${NVIDIA_DRIVER}:/usr/local/nvidia/lib64 \
 ```

-The image also shares the X11 unix socket with the host and it's network interface.
+The image also shares the X11 unix socket with the host and its network interface.

 ### Testing functionality